danlentz/printv/README.md

 almost always wind up turning to is the *"Handy PRINTV Macro"* that is distributed as part of the GBBopen suite.
-It is an effective subistitute for tracing evaluation with ad-hoc PRINT forms that doesn't require one to compose legions of complete PRINT or (worse yet FORMAT) calls explicitly enumerating each value one wishes to incorporate in the trace.
+It is an effective subistitute for tracing evaluation with ad-hoc PRINT forms that doesn't require one to compose legions of cumbersome LOG, PRINT or FORMAT calls that explicitly enumerate each value one wishes to incorporate into the trace.
 It also provides a standardized format for your debug-logging output that is both consistent and easy to interpret via quick "eyeball" inspection.
 Debug-logging may be easily incorporated into existing code by simply enclosing a form or forms